nathanwbailey/msc_project/README.md

 # MSc Project: Multi-Modal Data Fusion Through Contrastive Learning in Geoscience

-This repository contains code and experiments for an MSc thesis focused on contrastive learning and decoder design for multi-modal geoscientific data.
+This repository contains code and experiments for an MSc thesis focused on contrastive learning for multi-modal ERA5 data.

 ## Repository Structure